gsoft-inc/wl-squide/docs/guides/setup-msw.md

 If you are experiencing issues with this guide:

 - Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
-You'll find a log entry for each registration that occurs and error messages if something went wrong.
+You'll find a log entry for each request handlers registration that occurs and error messages if something went wrong:
+    - `[squide] The following MSW request handlers has been registered: ...`
 - Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/endpoints).
 - Refer to the [troubleshooting](../troubleshooting.md) page.